VincentPT/xscript/README.md

  So, basically, this language is not designed to compete with other languages but supports for C/C++ language.
 Giving C/C++ program or library  more power, more flexible.

 # What can Cλ language do?
- Even though Cλ language library supply very limited of buit-in operations, it can be easy extended.
-So, I can say that its power is unlimited.
+ Even though Cλ language library supplies very limited of buit-in operations, it can be easy extended by combining with C++.
+So, it is not exaggerated to say that its power is unlimited.
  Let's check the best practice of using Cλ language in [Tank Battle game](https://github.com/VincentPT/tank-battle)
  ![](doc/images/best-practice.gif)